 It was certainly a feat of strength for the pick-up service team, which wouldn’t have been possible without our technological background, the commercetools’ solutions and the fulfillment platform on which fulfillmenttools is based.

 This interview is part of our blog series on commerce solutions in the food industry.
 In part two, you’ll get even more insights into clever fulfillment strategies through our interview with Björn Dröschel, Managing Director Product & Technology at fulfillmenttools, and further details on eCommerce in the food industry from our conversation with Dirk Hoerig, CEO at commercetools in part three.

-Do you want to get into the driver’s seat yourself and learn more about how to overcome new challenges in the food industry?
-Grab your free copy of our white paper, and learn more about the digital transformation in food and grocery retail on our website.
+Do you want to get into the driver’s seat yourself?
+Learn in our free white paper more about how to overcome new challenges in the food industry, and discover on our website more about the digital transformation in food and grocery retail.